South Washington Street / US 81 and 17th Avenue South

 SOUTH FORKS PLAZA was to be renovated, making it more inline with the other prospective CENTURY 21 properties.
 A third anchor, rumored to be J.C.
 Penney, was going to be been added.
 Alas, only one of these shopping hubs ever came to fruition.
 The existing UNIVERSITY PLAZA mall, in Fort Collins, Colorado, was acquired in October 1969.
 It was renamed CENTURY 21 MALL in June 1970.

 Rumors about the SOUTH FORKS PLAZA Sears moving to COLUMBIA MALL surfaced in early 1988.
-However, the SOUTH FORKS store was remodeled between May and September, putting the rumors to rest....for a while.
+However, the SOUTH FORKS store was remodeled between May and September, putting the rumors to rest....for the time being.

 A local congregation, the Hope Evangelical Covenant Church, had opened a temporary sanctuary in the mall in October 1995.
 After the shuttering of the South Forks Pavilion, they purchased it and converted it into a (50,000 square foot) house of worship, which was dedicated in April 1999.

-A 250 thousand dollar renovation revamped the interior of the shopping complex with "turn-of-the-century" storefronts.
+A 250 thousand dollar renovation revamped the interior of the shopping complex with "turn of the 20th century" storefronts.
 A carousel was also installed in Center Court.
 As a facet of the remodeling, the name of the facility was changed to GRAND CITIES MALL in August 2001.

 On May 15, 2007, the GRAND CITIES MALL Big Lots closed for good.
 The space was divided between two tenants.
 Play It Again Sport commenced operation in 2009, followed by ConsignIt Home Furnishings, which began business in March 2010.

 Play It Again Sports and ConsignIt relocated into smaller storefronts in May 2015.
-This provided a (31,000 square foot) space for a new Popplers Music store.
+This provided space for a new Popplers Music store.
 It opened for business in July 2015.
 The mall's original anchor store -Kmart- pulled up stakes in March 2019, after over 55 years in business.
+The vacant store was divided into eight spaces.
+Businesses opening in the former Kmart included Hometown Auto Repair, Midtown Marketplace, Lifestyle Storage and the Rydell Toy Shop.

 Sources: